 I also love how they arrange a luxury cruise liner to bring them to the island, but only have a rowboat to get them off.

-They edit out Jounouchi telling the kid that if he finds his chips that he has to give him half.
+They edit out Jonouchi telling the kid that if he finds his chips that he has to give him half.
 Makes the entire scene where it transitions from heroic to exasperated groans incredibly awkward.

 Yugi needs Yami….to beat a kid half his age at a game he’s supposedly awesome at….I just….geez.

-Jounouchi doesn’t insinuate anything about Yugi’s Millennium puzzle in the original.
+Jonouchi doesn’t insinuate anything about Yugi’s Millennium puzzle in the original.
 It’s like 4Kids is constantly dropping hints at the fact that there’s a different spirit in there.
 As if the transformation sequences every episode weren’t a freakin’ clue.

-In the flashback, subbed version, Kaiba says he needs to learn of the heart of the cards in order to be as good as Yugi.
+In the flashback, original version, Kaiba says he needs to learn of the heart of the cards in order to be as good as Yugi.
 Then he gives Mokuba a secret key card that allows access to numerous company files and secrets that he’s meant to protect while he’s away.
 (Yeah, leave a little kid in charge of a multi-billion dollar company.
 That’s smart.
 Hope he doesn’t get kidnap—oh wait.)

-This is kind of a big deal because that card is the whole focal point behind Mokuba’s kidnapping.
+This is kind of a big deal, because that card is the whole focal point behind Mokuba’s kidnapping.
 They kidnapped him to find out where the key card was.
 In the dub, he’s kidnapped because they want to control him because only a Kaiba can give orders in his company.
-The subbed version makes more sense, but I guess they didn’t want to associate cards with kidnapping…No wait, cards are associated with all sorts of bad crap in this show, so I guess it’s just pointless.
+The original version makes more sense, but I guess they didn’t want to associate cards with kidnapping…No wait, cards are associated with all sorts of bad crap in this show, so I guess it’s just pointless.

 I find it hard to believe that a kid who was brought up in a company that focuses on Duel Monsters and is the brother of the world champion of Duel Monsters doesn’t know the main basics of Duel Monsters.
 If a monster’s attack points are lower than your opponent’s monster’s, you lose.
 You had to have picked up at least that much just by watching Kaiba duel once or twice.